skuzzle/restrict-imports-enforcer-rule/README.md

 ```

 ## Rule groups
-(*Note:* This is a beta feature and not thoroughly tested.
-Syntax and behavior
-changes in upcoming versions are likely)

 Rule groups add another level of refining which imports will be matched.
 You can group
 the `bannedImport(s)`, `allowedImport(s)` and `basePackage(s)` tags and specify multiple
 of this groups within a single enforcer rule.